Listen to this post if you prefer

 While there are exceptions, a forward NOI is typically used to value income-producing commercial real estate properties.
 Wharton Emeritus Professor Peter Linneman explains.

-Bruce Kirsch: What we learn in the book with respect to valuing an asset at sale is that the convention typically is to use this adjusted NOI number from a forward year, assuming that the property is in fact stabilized, and growing at a relatively constant rate.
+BRUCE KIRSCH: What we learn in the book with respect to valuing an asset at sale is that the convention typically is to use this adjusted NOI number from a forward year, assuming that the building, the properties, in fact stabilize and growing at a relatively constant rate.
 Does this ever change in some market conditions or for certain property types where buildings are not valued off of forward earnings?

-Dr. Peter Linneman: Generally people are valuing it off of forward, and the only thing is that, there usually is — usually — a pretty good relationship between past twelve months and future twelve months.
-That is to say, in normal conditions, if I know the past twelve months, it will look something like the next twelve months.
-But when situations are not normal: you’re in a recovering market, you’re in a declining market, you’re in a situation where lots of your leases are expiring, you’re in a situation where none of your leases are expiring, you’re in a situation where there’s a big rent bump… when it’s not normal, then it (the valuation basis) can be very different.
+Now that is to say, in normal conditions if I know the past 12 months it will look something like the next 12 months.
+But when situations are not normal– you’re in a recovering market.
+You’re in a declining market.
+You’re in a situation where lots of your leases are expiring.
+You’re in a situation where none of your leases are expiring.
+You’re in a situation where there’s a big rent bump.
+When it’s not normal, then it can be very different.

-That’s why people generally do it off of forward… (as the new buyer) I don’t own the past — think of closing (the sale of) a building at the end of the year: yes, you tell me you made a million dollars, well that was a million dollars I don’t get — I get next year’s income, which is either going to be higher or lower than a million dollars depending on all those factors that we were just talking about.
+And that’s why people generally do it off of forward and really think through.
+Because I don’t own the past.
+You think of closing a building at the end of the year.
+Well, yeah, you tell me you made a million dollars.
+Well, that was a million dollars I don’t get.
+I get next year’s income, which is either going to be higher or lower than a million dollars depending on all those factors that we were just talking about.